tomascharad/self-driving-car/CarND-Advanced-Lane-Lines/writeup_template.md

 | 1127, 720     | 960, 720      |
 | 203, 720      | 320, 720      |

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+Even though the lines cannot be very well seen.
+In the first image the lines are drawn in black and white.

 ![alt text][image4]